gyzerocc/CoreDataDemo/README.md

 # CoreDataDemo
-Core data demo on iOS 10
+A core data demo on iOS 10